I Must Bloom; I Dare to.

 The second week of the retreat was not a stress-free one either but I am heady when it comes to my writing goals, so I did not chicken out.
 As planned in our writing schedule, we discussed the Elements of Character Sketch in a story.
 Participants were able to compare characters from a few literary works and express their views on the manner with which the writer etched the characters.

 The week’s exercise got me really thinking as I wanted to build a round character from the eyes of a symbolic character in my story.
-I came up with the story “Ghosted” exploring the African Mythology on “the Living Dead”, a belief that people who lived and did not complete their life span before dying tend to resurrect in another region of the world to complete the years allotted to them by the creator.
+I came up with the story “Ghosted” exploring the African Mythology on “the Living Dead”, a belief that people who lived and did not complete their life span before dying, tend to resurrect in another region of the world to complete the years allotted to them by the creator.
 Salamatu, my main character, was brought to the limelight through the eyes of her abandoned boyfriend.
 (Read “Ghosted” and share your views about the character I tried to flesh out.)
 Sketching a character can be a tedious task but it gives the writer direction.

-With the just concluded fourth week, we re-examined the tools at the disposal of writers when honing their skills.
-From AI to editing tools like Grammarly and Canva, writers have no excuse to produce tacky write ups for the public’s scrutinising eyes.
-We discussed publishing options as each writer stated their preferred choice with good reasons.
-The need for creating a digital path was emphasised and although I am not obsessed with content creation, it is one area I find myself in so often.
 My first digital product, a fruit of one of our writing exercises and training, was a success and a confirmation that one just needs to start to achieve a goal.
-In my new project, I am hoping to help the language learning process through the content I create.
+In my new project, I am hoping to ease the language learning process through the content I create.
 The concept is to utilise passive listening, music and stories as a means of language learning.
 It was how I learnt new languages and I would love to share my strategies with others.
-As discussed in our retreat, most writing jobs do not pay as would some jobs.
-It is not abracadabra but a gentle process of perseverance, patience and persistence.